 Does Santa Barbara have coronavirus (COVID-19) cases?
 How many cases are there?

 - We do have confirmed cases of COVID-19 in Santa Barbara County.
 The Santa Barbara County Public Health Department website is the best source for public health information: https://publichealthsbc.org/

 - Visitors already in the area are encouraged to follow healthy travel practices when traveling, in accordance with CDC guidelines (see below) and follow the state order (above).

 - Visitors are encouraged to confirm in advance all reservations and travel plans directly with their service providers, businesses and attractions.

 Questions about future travel plans

 Examples: Should I cancel my plans?
 When should I rebook?:

 - We sympathize with your uncertainty and frustration.
 Our best advice is to make your personal assessment using the resources on our travel advisory page, such as the California and Santa Barbara County public health department websites, which provide the latest information.
-When the right time comes, our community would love to welcome you.

 - Official estimates about the duration of coronavirus in our state and region are continually being updated by new findings, so we hesitate to provide information today that could be outdated tomorrow.